trallnag/ansible-roles-depot/homebrew/README.md

-# Ansible Role `homebrew`
+# Ansible role `homebrew`

 Sets up Homebrew.

 Homebrew is installed using the official installer script.

-Homebrew is not kept up to date.
+It is not kept up to date.

 ## Maintenance